-NPL 304 STRUCTURE AND PROPERTIES RELATIONSHIP OF POLYMERS (SPRP)
+NPL 302 STRUCTURE AND PROPERTIES RELATIONSHIP OF POLYMERS (SPRP)

-- To understand about different structure of polymers and study the effect of structure on the mechanical, thermal, optical, electrical and chemical properties of polymers. - To learn about the prediction of various physical, thermal, electrical, optical andchemical properties of polymers by using additive principle.
+- To understand about different structure of polymers and study the effect of structure on the mechanical, thermal, optical, electrical and chemical properties of polymers. - To learn about the prediction of various physical, thermal, electrical, optical and chemical properties of polymers by using additive principle.

-CO1 Understand the basic concept of polymer structure-property Understand relationship.
-CO2 Apply mathematical equations to interpret the concept of Understand molecular weight averages and apply different techniques to and Apply measure molecular weight of polymers.
+CO1 Understand the basic concept of polymer structure-property relationship.
+Understand CO2 Apply mathematical equations to interpret the concept of molecular weight averages and apply different techniques to measure molecular weight of polymers.
 Understand the concept of heterogeneity in polymers and it's effect on polymer properties.
-CO3 Understand the concept of polymer crystallinity and its role to Understand analyzepolymer properties. and Analyze CO4 Apply mathematical equations to analyze polymer solution Apply and properties.
-Analyze CO5 Understand and apply the concept of flexibility to interpret the Understand, glass transition temperature and apply the concept of glass transition Apply and temperature to analyze polymer properties Analyze
+Understand and Apply CO3 Understand the concept of polymer crystallinity and its role to analyzepolymer properties.
+Understand and Analyze CO4 Apply mathematical equations to analyze polymer solution properties.
+Apply and Analyze CO5 Understand and apply the concept of flexibility to interpret the glass transition temperature and apply the concept of glass transition temperature to analyze polymer properties Understand, Apply and Analyze

-Cos P C) S PSOs
+Cos Р C) S PSOs

-1 2 3 4 5 6 7 8 9 1 0 1 1 1 2 3 3
+- 1 2 3 4 5 6 7 8 9 1 0 1 1 1 2 3 3

 C01 3 2 3 3 3 3 3

 CO2 3 3 2 3 1 3 3 3

 CO3 3 3 2 3 1 2 3 3 3

-CO4 3 3 3 2 3 2 1 1 3 3 3
+C04 3 3 3 2 3 2 1 1 3 3 3

 C05 3 3 3 2 3 2 3 3 3

 Total 3 2.8 3 2 3 3 1 2 1 1 3 3 3